krane/cli/README.md

 COMMANDS

-deploy  Create a deployment
-delete  Delete a deployment
-list    List all deployments
-login   Authenticate with a Krane server
+deploy -f krane.json              Create a deployment delete <deployment>               Delete a deployment list                              List all deployments secrets add <deployment> -k -v    Add a secret for a deployment secrets list <deployment>         List all secrets for a deployment login                             Authenticate with a Krane server
 ```